 Deal alert!
 Northwest will form your LLC for $39 (60% discount).
 See details.

-Forming an LLC protects you by shielding your personal assets from the assets and operations of your business.
+Forming an LLC protects you by separating your personal assets from the assets and operations of your business.

 Without forming an LLC, you and your business are one and the same.
 Meaning, if your business gets sued, your personal assets can be seized in order to pay for damages and other court and legal fees.